Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     >cloud -status
     ```

 11. Go back to your web browser to access the Azure IoT Central application.
 Use the left-hand side pane and select `Devices` > `All Devices`.
-Confirm that your device is listed – the device name & ID is the Common Name of the device certificate (which should be `sn + {17-digit device ID}`)
+Confirm that your device is listed – the device name & ID is the Common Name of the device certificate (which should be `sn + {17-digit device ID}`).
+Click on the device name to see the additional details available for viewing

     <img src=".//media/image86.png" style="width:5.in;height:1.38982in" alt="A screenshot of a cell phone Description automatically generated" />